johntsinger/da-python-p13/docs/source/deploy.rst

 Set GitHub enviroment variables
 -------------------------------

+If you don't have a GitHub account yet, create one.

 #.
 On your respository go to settings

 #.
 Select Secrets and variables and click on Actions